Azure/data-api-builder/docs/SchemaParsingDesignDoc.md

 >The method `GetPartitionKeyValue` is using `PartitionKeyPath` to find the partition key value from query input parameters, using recursion.
 Example of `PartitionKeyPath` is `/character/id`.

 ### CosmosMutationEngine.cs
 >For Cosmos, if the nested object field has the same name with an existing model, it will assume it's that model.
-We are assuming that it's not possible the child nested model has the same name with an other entity, but different json objects.
+We are assuming that it's not possible the child nested model has the same name with any other entity, but different json objects.

 ## Testing